GiulioRossetti/ndlib/docs/reference/models/dynamics/dSI.rst

     iterations = model.execute_iterations()

 .. [#] W. O. Kermack and A. McKendrick, “A Contribution to the Mathematical Theory of Epidemics,” Proceedings of the Royal Society of London.
 Series A, Containing Papers of a Mathematical and Physical Character, vol. 115, no. 772, pp. 700–721, Aug.
 1927.
 .. [#] Letizia Milli, Giulio Rossetti, Fosca Giannotti, Dino Pedreschi.
 “Diffusive Phenomena in Dynamic Networks: a data-driven study”.
-Acepted to International Conference on Complex Networks (CompleNet), 2018, Boston.
+Accepted to International Conference on Complex Networks (CompleNet), 2018, Boston.